Docs

 4. The service method that returns the signal instance.
 The @Nonnull annotations are used to indicate that both the returned signal and its value may never be null.
 However, if the signal instance or its value might be null, you can remove the @Nonnull annotations.

 Although the above example shows the usage of a record, you can also use classes with mutable properties.
 There aren’t any technical limitations on this, as the wrapped value of the signal is always replaced with a new instance whenever an update is applied to the signals.
 However, the usage of immutable types is always preferred when dealing with share values.
-It helps to reduce the confusion and potential bugs that might arise from the shared mutable state.
+It helps to reduce confusion and potential bugs that might arise from the shared mutable state.

 Having a @BrowserCallable-annotated service with a method that returns a ValueSignal instance similar to the above example, enables the client-side code to subscribe to it by calling the service method: